-Refer to the recycling Tear Sheet A-58 for a map of recycling locations.
-For additional information, contact the ENRD by phone at 804-633-8255 or via e-mail (usarmy.forttoday to meet the needs of the present in a manner that allows future generations to meet their needs.
+Soldiers have the necessary resources available for the future.
+Sustainability is acting today to meet the needs of the present in a manner that allows future generations to meet their needs.
 Fort Walker has implemented several goals in order to ensure effective support for the future of the mission, community and environment.
 Each fact sheet relates to one of these sustainability goals: Mission Enhancement, Net Zero Initiatives, Compliance Leadership, and Community Engagement.
 Follow the steps as outlined in each fact sheet and you will be able to see which specific goal you are supporting.

-Environmental Hamilton
+Environmental Handbook

-Sustainability- Acting today to meet the needs of the present in a manner that allows future generations to meet their needs
+Sustainability- Acting today to meet the needs of the present in a manner that allows future generations to meet their needs usarmy.fort-walker.id-sustainment.mbx.enrd-mailbox@army.mil